 Again, she said well you don't want to be a quitter.

-I told her that I quit my legal career because it wasn't right.
+I told her that I've quit bigger things than housekeeping job.
+I quit my legal career because it wasn't right.
 I told her the fact that my stomach hurts means it's trying to tell me that this isn't right either.

 Then she said that the same thing happens to her daughter.